IndaPlus22/alww-vprytz-project/docs/api.md

 ### GET `/api/v1/measurements/:id`

 Returns a specific measurement.

-Required headers:

-- `Authorization` - Session token
+Does not require authentication.

 #### Response